Carl Hoefkens: Return to Belgium

-On 25 August 2009 Club Brugge signed the former West Bromwich Albion's Belgian right-back on a two-year deal.
+On 25 August 2009, Club Brugge signed the former West Bromwich Albion's Belgian right-back on a two-year deal.
 He became captain in the season 2010–11.
 After the season ended, he signed for an extra year with the club.
-After 4 years and 127 appearances for the club, Hoefkens moved to Lierse in 2013, spending a season there before a move to Oostende.
+After four years and 127 appearances for the club, Hoefkens moved to Lierse in 2013, spending a season there before a move to Oostende.

-Gibraltar
+Gibraltar and retirement

 In August 2015, after his release from Oostende, Hoefkens signed for Gibraltar Premier Division side Manchester 62, who beat off competition from reigning champions Lincoln Red Imps for his signature.
-He signed undisclosed semi-professional terms for the side and will aid in the development of David Ochello's young side, making his debut on 26 September in a 1–0 victory over Glacis United.
+He signed undisclosed semi-professional terms for the side and aided in the development of David Ochello's young side, making his debut on 26 September in a 1–0 victory over Glacis United.
+After 19 league games and two goals, as the Red Devils of Gibraltar finished sixth in the league, he retired at the end of the 2015–16 season.

 International career

-Hoefkens played twice for the Belgium national team scoring once.
+Hoefkens played 22 times for the Belgium national team, scoring once.
 He also represented Belgium in the 1997 FIFA World Youth Championship.

+Hoefkens' one international goal came on 24 May 2006, in a friendly with Turkey in Genk.
+His last-minute goal secured a 3–3 draw.

 Coaching and later career

 At the end of January 2018, Hoefkens was hired as a scout for Knokke.

-On 28 May 2018, it was confirmed, that Hoefkens would return to Club Brugge from the upcoming season as a beloftencoach/talentcoach, where he would function as assistant coach and talent coach for the U21 and U18 teams.
+On 28 May 2018, it was confirmed that Hoefkens would return to Club Brugge from the upcoming season, where he would function as assistant coach and talent coach for the U21 and U18 teams.
 In June 2019, Hoefkens was placed in a new role as a part of the first team staff, where he would have the specific task of guiding young talents and provide the link between the academy and the first team.
 In May 2022, Hoefkens took over as head coach of Club Brugge, signing a contract with indefinite duration.
 In the 2022–23 UEFA Champions League, he led Club Brugge to the knockout phase for the first time in the Champions League era.
 On 28 December 2022, Club Brugge announced the termination of his contract.

+Hoefkens was named as manager of Standard Liège on 16 June 2023, on a three-year deal.
+He replaced Ronny Deila, who went to Brugge.
+Hoefkens named Yaya Touré as part of his coaching staff.
+Later that year, on 31 December, he was dismissed by the club due to disappointing results.

+Hoefkens was then announced as NAC Breda manager on the 6 June 2024 for the 2024–25 season in the Eredivisie, which was NAC's first season in the division since 2018–19.

 Personal life

-Hoefkens is married and has two sons: Milan and Valentino.
-Hoefkens can speak Dutch, English, French, German and Italian.
+Hoefkens married model Vanessa D'Hooghe in 2001.